*Indicates a course required for graduation. Read the full list of requirements.

 Chemistry is the systematic study, involving the scientific method, of matter, its properties, composition, and changes.
 Students will study matter and atomic structure, and will use the periodic table to identify and/or predict properties of elements.
 Other topics will include behavior of gases, chemical bonding, acids and bases, reactions, energy changes, organic and environmental chemistry and more.
 The use of mathematics is an integral part of this course.
 Real-world examples are used throughout the course to provide context for student learning.

-Environmental Science is an interdisciplinary course covering a wide variety of topics including biology, physics, geology, ecology, chemistry, geography, astronomy, meteorology, oceanography, and engineering.
+Environmental Science is an advanced, interdisciplinary science course.
+It covers a wide variety of topics including geology, ecology, chemistry, geography, oceanography, and engineering.
 The course also considers ways in which human populations affect our planet and its processes.
 Of special emphasis is the concept of sustainability as a means of using resources in a way that ensures they will always be around us.

 Physical Science will provide a scientific way of thinking, problem solving and an overview of essential science content in the areas of physics and chemistry.
 Major topics included in this course are forms and properties of matter, bonding and types of compounds, types of mixtures, energy, energy applications, forces, and motion.
 Students will study these topics from both a regional and global perspective and emerge with an understanding of the interconnected nature of all the natural and physical components of our world.